Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal robust bilevel problems with a convex lower level

 which is a conic optimization problem, for which the dual problem is:

 with $\hat{\mathcal{K}}^*$ the dual cone of $\hat{\mathcal{K}}$.
-In the worst case (maximum number of non-zero coefficients), there are $(m_l \cdot n_u + n_l)$ of these terms in $m_u$ non-linear non-convex constraints.
+In the worst case (maximum number of non-zero coefficients), there are $(m_l \cdot n_u + n_l)$ bilinear terms in $m_u$ non-linear non-convex constraints.
 This number of bilinear terms can be reduced by introducing the following variables $(p,o)$, along with the corresponding constraints:

-The number of bilinear terms in the set of constraints is thus reduced from $n_u\cdot m_l + n_l$ to $m_l + 1$ terms in \eqref{eq:convbilinear}.
-Problem \eqref{prob:dualconv1} or equivalently Problem \eqref{prob:dualconv2} have a convex feasible set but a bilinear non-convex objective function.
-The KKT conditions of the follower problem \eqref{eq:confollowerobj} are given for the primal-dual pair $(x,\lambda)$:
+The number of bilinear terms in the set of constraints is thus reduced from $n_u m_l + n_l$ to $m_l + 1$ terms in \eqref{eq:convbilinear}.
+Problem~\eqref{prob:dualconv1} or equivalently Problem~\eqref{prob:dualconv2} have a convex feasible set but a bilinear non-convex objective function.
+The KKT conditions of the follower Problem~\eqref{eq:confollowerobj} are given for the primal-dual pair $(y,\lambda)$:

 The single-level problem is: